Epping Forest Walks: 7 of Our Favourite Day Hikes Near London

 If you don’t have a car, but want to give yourself more flexibility to explore the area but don’t have a car, there are numerous places in London you can hire a car from easily for the day.
 It’s possible to pick up a car from places like Euston Station, Stratford International Station, London Victoria, London Bridge and Waterloo to name a few with options for electric car rental too.

-What to take with you for a walk in Epping Forest
+What to Take With You For a Walk in Epping Forest

-Good Waterproof Hiking Shoes or Boots
+Waterproof Hiking Shoes or Boots

-Waterproof Coat
+Waterproof Jacket

 Layers are a great idea for a walk in Epping Forest, but a good raincoat can be integral to keeping you dry from unexpected downpours or allowing you to enjoy getting outside in less than perfect weather.

-One of the great things about Epping Forest is that it can give you an Oasis away from the city – feeling like you really are in the countryside.
+One of the great things about Epping Forest is that it can give you an break away from the city – feeling like you really are in the countryside.
 Whilst there are some areas you’ll go through that have good phone signal, most areas, you’ll find this is patchy at best.

-- Water: especially so in Summer, carry around 2 litres per person
+• Water: especially so in Summer, carry around 2 litres per person

-- Suncream: It can get quite hot and some areas are open so always be protected in warmer months
+• Suncream: It can get quite hot and some areas are open so always be protected in warmer months

-- Food and snacks: depending on the length of your walk, be sure to carry enough for your needs
+• Food and snacks: depending on the length of your walk, be sure to carry enough for your needs

-- Hiking poles: depending on your needs, you may find these useful.
+• Hiking poles: depending on your needs, you may find these useful.
 Be sure to check out our guide to the best hiking poles to help you find the perfect pair.

 Disclaimer: This article contains Affiliate Links.
 You won’t pay any more for buying through these links, but we may receive a commission from any purchases made through them.
 As an Amazon Associate, I earn from qualifying purchases.
 If you choose to support us by buying through our links, we thank you as it helps us to continue providing the resources we do to help you enjoy the outdoors more!